 Teagasc provides a range of supports for learners throughout their studies.
-Whether you need additional assistance due to disability or you require academic support Teagasc will endeavour to provide the supports that you need.
+Whether you need additional assistance due to a disability or you require academic support Teagasc will endeavour to provide the supports that you need.

-Each college/centre has an Access Officer who will support learners with recognised special needs to support learning.
+Each college/centre has an Access Officer who will support learners.
 Where appropriate and feasible, Teagasc will provide reasonable accommodation to support learning.